bikegirl/NLP-Nitro/README.md

 ## Introduction

-Our project would not be possible without the contributions of NAACL paper [Simple PPDB contextual simplification] (http://cis.upenn.edu/~ccb/publications/simple-ppdb.pdf).
+Our project would not be possible without the contributions of NAACL paper [Simple PPDB Contextual Simplification](http://cis.upenn.edu/~ccb/publications/simple-ppdb.pdf).
 As an extension to prior work completed by [Reno Kris](https://rekriz11.github.io/), NLP Nitro aims to implement this research paper backwards and transform any content message into a higher complexity score ("Shakespearify" any text, if you will).

 ## Depedencies